 Visiting Chernobyl and Pripyat shouldn’t be seen as disaster tourism.
 It is instead a stark reminder of the need for safety in the nuclear industry, and also a way to support the people that stayed behind after the world’s attention had moved elsewhere.

-More about Ukraine
+More Ukraine articles